Oslandia/workshop-3d-itowns/README.md

 The workshop is based on the following technologies:

-* ?
-QGIS: the famous desktop GIS
 * PostGIS: the well known database, with 3D additions
 * MapServer Mapcache: a map caching server
 * iTowns2: a 3D web client to display 3D data in a browser, based on WebGL and Three.js and PoTree

-The workshop is composed of two modules:
+The workshop is composed of three modules:

+* Data: importing geospatial data from different sources into a postGIS database
 * Web client: an introduction to the iTowns web application
 * Analysis: 3D analysis using postGIS and visualization of the result with iTowns